ibm-cloud-docs/openshift/openshift_routes.md

   ```
   {: screen}

-3. Add the IP address of the new router service to the router's hostname.
+3. Add the IP address of the new router service that you found in step 1 to the router's hostname.
 Your router service on the new VLAN is now registered with the domain for the default router in your cluster, and can forward incoming requests to apps.
   ```
   ibmcloud oc nlb-dns add -c <cluster_name_or_ID> --ip <new_IP> --nlb-host <subdomain>
   ```
   {: pre}

-4. Remove the IP address of the old router service from the router's hostname.
+4. Remove the IP address of the old router service that you found in step 2 from the router's hostname.
   ```
   ibmcloud oc nlb-dns rm classic -c <cluster_name_or_ID> --ip <old_IP> --nlb-host <hostname>
   ```